-16 Now you can enable Ranger Admin HA using Ambari.
+16. Enable Ranger Admin HA using Ambari.
 On the Ambari dashboard of the first Ranger host, select Services > Ranger, then select Service Actions > Enable Ranger Admin HA to launch the Enable Ranger Admin HA Wizard.

-17.On the Get Started page, enter the load-balancer URL and port number (in this example, 172.22.71.37:88), then click Next.
+17. On the Get Started page, enter the load-balancer URL and port number (in this example, 172.22.71.37:88), then click Next.

-18.On the Select Hosts page, confirm the host assignments, then click Next.
+18. On the Select Hosts page, confirm the host assignments, then click Next.